kaikue/Ruined/README.md

 - Player
 	- down input stop wallslide (but stay on wall)
 		- it just moves you 1px away from the wall...
 Laugh's Evilly...
+	- restart button
 - Mechanics
+	- hourglass blocks
+		- either kill player (death thingy inside) or wait for player to exit bounds before toggling on
 	- springboards
+		- maintain higher fall velocity
+		- fix launch from standing
+	- falling blocks
+		- squish player (and enemies)
-	- hourglass blocks (enable/disable)
+		- trigger falling blocks they land on
 	- death spikes (rubble)
-	- one way platforms
+	- one way platforms?
+		- fall through?
 	- moving platforms?
 - Enemies
 	- can bounce on